AI-Course-Tutor/AI-Course-Tutor/README.md

 |`DATABASE_USERNAME`| user name to use for database access |
 |`DATABASE_PASSWORD`| user password |

-### chatGPT
+### ChatGPT
-To establish a connection with chatGPT, an API key must be stored in the `.env` file.
+To establish a connection with ChatGPT, an API key must be stored in the `.env` file.
 The API key is generated at [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys) ("Create new secret key" -> "Service Account") and then copied here.
 The key must not appear anywhere else!
-Requests to chatGPT are authorized through it and costs are billed.
+Requests to ChatGPT are authorized through it and costs are billed.
 If this key falls into the wrong hands, it can become expensive!

 | Variable | Description |
 | --- | --- |
 |`OPENAI_API_KEY`| Key in the form of `sk-...` |

-The model to be used is entered in [src/GPT.php](src/GPT.php).
+The model to be used is configured in `config/system.json` under `gpt.model`.
 Both the performance of the tutor and the costs depend on the model.
-See [https://platform.openai.com/docs/pricing](https://platform.openai.com/docs/pricing) for model names that can be used and their pricing (so far we tested gpt-... models).
+See https://platform.openai.com/docs/pricing for available models and pricing.

 ## Tutor Modes / Prompts
 The prompts that control the behavior of the tutor are stored in text files stored in the "tutor_modes" folder.
 (Note: Make sure to add them as UTF-8 encoded text files)